This is a high demand program, and its spaces are limited, so our recommendation is to book your trip as early as possible.

 What does the full board service include?

-Breakfast include coffee, tea, milk, bread, eggs, jam, juice and fruit.
+Breakfast include coffee, tea, milk, bread, eggs, cheese, ham, jam, juice and fruit.
 Box lunch usually is a cold sandwich, cereal bar, chocolate bar, dried fruits and fruit.
 Finally, dinner includes menu of the day, with first course, second course, dessert and water.

 Are there vegetarian, vegan or celiac food alternatives?